Humbl-club/Klubs-APP/TECHNICAL_DEBT_REPORT.md

 ## Conclusion

-The application is **functional and feature-complete** via Supabase, but carries significant technical debt from an incomplete architectural migration.
-The cleanup is straightforward with minimal risk since most dead code is completely disconnected.
-Priority should be removing the Express backend, Drizzle ORM, and consolidating duplicate services.
-This will transform a confusing hybrid architecture into a clean Supabase-first application.
+The application is **functional and feature-complete** via Supabase.
+Removing the Express backend and consolidating duplicate services transforms a confusing hybrid into a clean Supabase‑first application.